alexromance/learngit/readme.txt

-git is a version control system git is free software i use the git for the second time
+git is a version control system in the version`` git is free software i use the git for the second time